sbundle/sbundle-repo/README.md

 Read about how to install Sunbundler in `INSTALL.md`.

+## Creating sbundles

+To create sbundles, use the project editor included with ShortTerm.
+You can either run sbundlerX.X.X directly + enter the project's path, or run `$SB project editor ./project`.
+This will launch the editor.
+If the project doesn't exist yet, it will prompt you to create it.
+Then you can edit it with a UI menu.

+If you prefer to edit from the command line, use
+- `$SB project create app ./project 1.0.0 project1.0.0 projectLatest`: to create an app (or replace app with library to create a library)
+- `$SB project archive ./project` to create a sbundle archive of it
+- `$SB project update ./project 1.0.1 project1.0.1` to update it to a new version.
+- `$SB edit ./project/src/filename` to edit a file

 ## .sbundle format:
  sbundles are renamed .zip files with the contents:
  - apps.json: { "apps": [ { "title": "appname", "id": "appbundleidentifier", "store": "appstoreurl" } ... ] }